emikes919/groupme-bot/README.md

 # groupme-bot

+This bot assumes you have a groupme account, have obtained your API key, and are in at least 1 groupme group

 Step 1: run groupIDs.py and select the group ID of the group you want to create the bot in